News, events, media, seminars and more

 There may be a mix of data that qualifies as personally identifiable data relating to other people and information that is not personally identifiable whatsoever.
 Separate documents within an overall file must be considered on their own merits.
 The output of the investigation must be provided to the individual in an intelligible format.
 In most cases, this information must be communicated to the requester by supplying them with a physical copy of the data, such as a photocopy or print out of the relevant information.

-As leading digital forensics and electronic disclosure experts, CYFOR has the necessary expertise to assist with a Data Subject Access Request (DSAR).
+As leading digital forensic and eDiscovery experts, CYFOR has the necessary expertise to assist with a Data Subject Access Request.
 Our team of specialists are experts in forensic data acquisition and the use of advanced online review platforms.
 These are specifically designed to search, filter and process large volumes of data, identifying the information you require in a time and cost-effective manner.